nathania-haryanto/ng-adv/Lab/FoodL3/readme.md

 - Refactor the "food"-folder to be a lazy loaded feature module
 - Use the guide to get started to migrate to NgRx
 - Refactor MenuService to use ngrx
-- Implement as much functionality as you can using NgRx
+- Implement as much of the "food" functionality (CRUD) as you can using NgRx

 ## Guide